 When a Class is redefined within the Schema Composer it creates a new type.
 The new type is a clone of the original, but has a name that is unique to the schema.
-It is then possible to assign properties of other types to specify this redefined 'version'.
-A Payment enumeration type, for example, might be redefined as a CardPayment to better suit a restriction or serve users of the schema.
+A Payment enumeration type, for example, might be redefined as a CardPayment to better suit the schema purpose.
+The new type is a restriction of the original in that no new attributes can be added to it.
+Other properties that share this type and be similarly restricted by specifying the new type in their restriction dialog.
+Redefined types such as sub types can be offered as additional choice elements in the restriction of other properties.